Frequently Asked Questions

 Do you isolate your analysis with a sandbox?

 Not at this time, though we'd love to do that long term.
 As usual, we highly recommend the use of additional security layers when analyzing other people's binaries, especially malware.
-Our licensing including Windows, Linux, and Mac OS means it's easy to run Binary Ninja in a VM for added protection but still run it natively on a different OS when you need to.
+One named license includes support for Windows, Linux, and Mac OS so it's easy to run Binary Ninja in a VM for added protection but still run it natively on a different OS when you need to.

 Who makes Binary Ninja?